 Once you’ve logged in, the rest is rather self-explanatory.
 Though different networking vendors tend to have different interfaces, they all share similar sections, including Wi-Fi (or Wireless), WAN, LAN, Admin, and so on.

 Most importantly, all of them have a password for the interface that you need to change right away from the default value.

 This password keeps your network safe from hackers.
 Pick a strong password that’s hard to guess.
 You’ll need to use this password only when you want to access the interface.
 Make sure this password is different from the Wi-Fi password.

 3. Customize your Wi-Fi network

 A Wi-Fi network includes a Wi-Fi name and a password.
-Like any proper name, the Wi-Fi network’s name is public, everyone will see it.
-That said, pick one of your likings.
+Like any proper name, the Wi-Fi network’s name is public.
+Everyone will see it.
+That said, pick one to your likings.

 The password, on the other hand, needs to be a secret.
-Choose one that’s hard-to-guess but easy to type in, especially on a small screen like that of a printer.
+Choose a hard-to-guess one but easy to type in, especially on a small screen like that of a printer.
 Generally, a string of random numbers (and letters) will do.
-Again, make sure this password is different from the router’s admin password, above.
+Again, make sure this password is different from the router’s admin password above.

 Use the most common encryption method — currently WPA2 or WPA3 — for the password.
 Note that some existing Wi-Fi clients won’t work with the newest WPA3.
 You might want to avoid using that or use it in the mixed WPA2/WPA3 mode.

 Most routers have more than one band.
 They are Dual-Band or Tri-Band routers.
-In this case, you can use SmartConnect, where the router lump all bands together in a single Wi-Fi network (SSID).
+In this case, you can use SmartConnect, where the router lumps all bands together in a single Wi-Fi network (SSID).
 Or you can manually create an SSID for each band.